UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 * The command­line interface provides a great deal more power and is very resource efficient.
 * GNU/Linux scales and does so with stability and efficiency.
 * Critical software such as the Message Parsing Interface (MPI) and nearly all scientific programs are designed to work with GNU/Linux.
-* The operating system and many applications are provided as "free and open source" whiich are better placed to improve, optimize and maintain.
+* The operating system and many applications are provided as "free and open source" which are better placed to improve, optimize and maintain.
 -- *Slide End* --

 -- *Slide* --